ADVOCACY WORK

 • Contributing to the current public debate

 In our International Programme, we defend the rights of refugees and migrants in concrete terms by providing them with access to information, education, and sustainable livelihoods.
-We are currently working abroad in Ethiopia, Myanmar, and Uganda.
+We are currently working abroad in Ethiopia, Uganda, South Sudan and Myanmar.

 Effective organisational advocacy also requires collaboration.
 Finnish Refugee Council is the official information and cooperation partner of the UNHCR.
 On the international scene, we work with other humanitarian actors in the ICVA network (International Council of Voluntary Agencies).
 In Finland, we lead and coordinate a refugee advocacy network that includes a wide range of organisations and other actors working in the field of migration and integration.